 My summary of the event is an unapologetically clumsy and biased one, because not only was it my first game jam, but I walked away from it as one of the winning trio.
 I can’t help but recap the event from my own perspective, so if I may start from the beginning…

 Our theme was to be clockwork, as in the machinery which Ada Lovelace and Charles Babbage were working on at the end of the 19th century.
 We were free to interpret the theme in any way we chose, and although most teams did include Ada’s likeness in some way, this was not mandatory.
 We then formed our teams – in amusing fashion, since there was only one sound artist in attendance and there seemed to be relatively few designers to go around.
-I think I’m right in remembering that every other team formed a group of 5 or 6, leaving myself, Hazel McKendrick and Holly Pickering as the only trio.
+I think I’m right in remembering that every other team formed a group of 5 or 6, leaving our team as the only trio.

 The first development session was only a few hours long, as we had to brainstorm our game and work out each person’s role before a strict 11pm deadline – making this a 14-hour game jam rather than a 24-hour one.
 Our whiteboard, then, was quite a hurried affair:

 As lady developers trickled in the next day, we faced a solid 10-hour session armed with tea, Drumstick lollies and sandwiches.
 It was during this time that Holly designed and created a fully-animated character, as well as our 2D environment art.
-Hazel, our programmer and only team member with experience of previous game jams, had assembled a platform game framework in Unity overnight.
-She would go on to set up the necessary tags and behaviours for me to create the game’s levels.
+Our programmer (and only team member with experience of previous game jams) had assembled a platform game framework in Unity overnight.
+They would go on to set up the necessary tags and behaviours for me to create the game’s levels.

 I spent the first chunk of our time seconded to audio, making use of Creative Commons libraries and the web-based BFXR tool for creating game audio from scratch.
 When the time came to generate our levels, I was placed in the very unusual circumstances of having to learn Unity from scratch.
 Somehow we pulled it off, and with 30 minutes to go before our deadline, we started deploying Donkey Kog Country to PC and Android builds.